Library Borrowing Procedure

 - Community Borrowers

 Community borrowers may register with any Novanet library by providing two pieces of identification with a current Nova Scotia address or a public library card from any BARA participating library.

 CURBA borrowers may register with any Novanet library by providing CURBA participating university/college identification and a regional consortia card as defined by CURBA.
 CURBA borrowers may obtain these cards from the library at their home institution.

 - Circulation of Library Resources

 - There is generally no limit to the number of items that may be borrowed.

 - Loan periods for most library materials are three weeks.
 Term loans for NSCC employees are available on NSCC resources.
 Novanet faculty may be eligible for term loans at participating Novanet institutions.

 - Library laptops generally circulate for a term.

-- Loan periods for Reserves, as well as College equipment and other library resources, vary but are generally seven days or shorter.
+- Loan periods for Reserves are generally seven days or shorter.
 Reserves only circulate to NSCC students and employees.